Research

 Supervised machine learning (ML) methods are a powerful toolkit for discovering robust patterns in quantitative data.
 The patterns identified by ML could be used for exploratory inductive or abductive research, or for post hoc analysis of regression results to detect patterns that may have gone unnoticed.
 However, ML models should not be treated as the result of a deductive causal test.
 To demonstrate the application of ML for pattern discovery, we implement ML algorithms to study employee turnover at a large technology company.
 We interpret the relationships between variables using partial dependence plots, which uncover surprising nonlinear and interdependent patterns between variables that may have gone unnoticed using traditional methods.
 To guide readers evaluating ML for pattern discovery, we provide guidance for evaluating model performance, highlight human decisions in the process, and warn of common misinterpretation pitfalls.
 The Supporting Information section provides code and data to implement the algorithms demonstrated in this article

-"From Local Modification to Global Innovation: How Foreign Research Units in Emerging Economies Innovate for the World" with Shad Morris, James Oldroyd, Daniel Chng, and Jian Han.
-Forthcoming at Journal of International Business Studies
+"From Local Modification to Global Innovation: How Research Units in Emerging Economies Innovate for the World" with Shad Morris, James Oldroyd, Daniel Chng, and Jian Han.
+2023.
+Journal of International Business Studies.
+PDF

 Click to display Abstract

-The role of research units in emerging economies is shifting from one focused on local modification (modifying existing products for local markets) to one focused on global innovation (learning from local markets to develop novel products for the world).
-We examine individual behaviors within six foreign R&D units in China that were actively trying to make this shift.
-In contrast with prior literature that emphasizes a structural view of who the innovators interacted with in problem and solution search, our inductive analysis highlights a behavioral view of how R&D unit personnel interact during the problem and solution search process.
-We identified two key behaviors associated with global innovation: (1) observing customers in their everyday context and (2) uncovering general knowledge principles from internal experts.
-Respectively, these behaviors helped R&D personnel to question assumptions about existing products as they relate to customers and to apply useful principles from expert knowledge rather than copying solution templates.
-Our findings offer an alternative path to building global innovation capabilities in emerging economies.
+More and more companies are turning to emerging markets as sources of global innovation to help transform business and society.
+However, building innovation capabilities in emerging markets is still elusive for most companies.
+To understand how some companies are successfully building these capabilities, we examined workers within R&D units in China across six foreign multinational corporations.
+In contrast with prior literature that emphasizes a structural view of who the workers interacted with to innovate, our inductive analysis highlights a behavioral view of how R&D unit personnel interact during the problem and solution search process.
+We identified two key behaviors associated with the problem and solution search: (1) observing customers in their everyday context, and (2) uncovering general knowledge principles from internal experts.
+Respectively, these behaviors helped R&D workers to question assumptions about existing products as they relate to customers and to apply useful principles from expert knowledge rather than copying solution templates.
+Our findings offer an alternative path to building global innovation capabilities in markets where structural constraints exist for the company.

-"Methodological Pluralism and Innovation in Data-Driven Organizational Cultures" Revise and Resubmit at Administrative Science Quarterly (Job Market Paper; Dissertation Chapter 1)
+"Methodological Pluralism and Innovation in Data-Driven Organizations" with Rory McDonald.
+Revise and Resubmit at Administrative Science Quarterly

 ** "Best Paper" at Strategy Science Conference 2022